WHAT ARE THE REGIONAL CONTESTS?

 Regarding all photography, video and online categories: when writing captions for the images or completing coverage, there is no need to change the name of the school or the people in the photo or video to make the entry anonymous.
 Jerseys, t-shirts and signs in the photos often make it obvious to the judge what school is entering the contest.
 Students: please write the coverage and caption as you would for your publication.

-However, students and advisers should know that complete and well-researched captions are part of the judging criteria in Academic Photography, Sports Photography and Student Life Photography.
+Additionally, students and advisers should know that complete and well-researched captions are part of the judging criteria in Academic Photography, Sports Feature Photograph, Sports Action Photography and Student Life Photography.

 Regional Contest contact informationclick on arrow for more info